bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 Could you do a new hypothesis, for the same question?
+*Passing performance is more impacted by geography (ie, lat-long) than being outdoors.*

 Could you do a new question, for the same topic?
+*Is kicking performance affected by the outdoors?*

 Could you do a new topic, with the same "style"?
+*Are you really saving money by stocking up on sales as opposed to just buying what you need when you need it?*

 ## Data

 Where could you search for data about your topic?
+*Pro Football Reference*

 ---